AnimMouse/animmouse-website/content/post/how-to-add-swap-on-linux-mint-btrfs.md

 ```
 Use the UUID on the one of your /dev/sda2.
 Save the file.
 15. Remove the old swapfile created by the installer. `sudo rm -f /swapfile`

+Note: If your CPU is fast enough for zRAM, [use zRAM](../how-to-enable-zram-in-linux-mint/) instead.

 Sources:\
 [Can I have a swapfile on btrfs?
 1](https://askubuntu.com/a/1206161)\